Selection and improvement of product formulae for best performance of quantum simulation: Introduction

-Yoshida gives what appears to be all 6th order solutions but only some 8th order integrators, and did not consider any orders beyond that.
-More recent work \cite{Kahan1997integrators,Sofroniou2005integrators,Blanes2008summary,Blanes2006processing} has pushed the search to higher orders.
-In Ref.~\cite{Blanes2008summary} a summary of product formulae in the literature is given, including results from orders 4 to 10.
-The terminology used in that work is \emph{stages} for the number of $S_2$ in the product formula.
-In Ref.~\cite{Kahan1997integrators} the authors provide 8th order product formulae with 15 and 17 stages which improve over those of Suzuki and Yoshida.
-Other product formulae based on the ansatz of Yoshida are also presented in Ref.~\cite{Sofroniou2005integrators}.
-For 8th order, Ref.~\cite{Sofroniou2005integrators} replicates the findings of \cite{Kahan1997integrators} for product formulae with 15 and 17 stages, and finds new solutions with 19 and 21 stages.
-For 10th order, Ref.~\cite{Sofroniou2005integrators} provides solutions with 31 and 33 stages.
+In classical computing, product formulae are equivalent to symplectic integrators for numerical solution of differential equations.
+Since the initial work of Yoshida, there have been many results on better integrators of many different orders \cite{Calvo93,Suzuki93,McLachlan95,Kahan1997integrators,Tsitouras1999,McLachlan2002,Hairer2006,Sofroniou2005integrators,Blanes2008summary,Blanes2006processing,Blanes2013highorder}.
+See Ref.~\cite{Blanes_Casas_Murua_2024} for a comprehensive review of product formulae / integrators in the literature.
+In particular, Refs.~\cite{McLachlan95} and \cite{Kahan1997integrators} gives what appear to be the optimal 8th order product formulae with 15 and 17 stages (the number of $S_2$ in the product formula).
+Reference~\cite{Sofroniou2005integrators} gives improved 8th order product formulae with 19 and 21 stages.
+For 10th order, Ref.~\cite{Sofroniou2005integrators} provides solutions with 31, 33, and 35 stages.
+These solutions from 2005 in Ref.~\cite{Sofroniou2005integrators} appear to be the best in prior work for 8th and 10th order (see Ref.~\cite{Blanes_Casas_Murua_2024}).

-Another approach is that of processed product formulae \cite{, blanes2001high, blanes1999symplectic, butcher1969effective, butcher1996number, mclachlan1996more, wisdom1996symplectic,Blanes2006processing,blanes2024families}.
+Another approach is that of processed product formulae \cite{Lopez96, butcher1996number, mclachlan1996more, wisdom1996symplectic, blanes1999symplectic, blanes2001high, Blanes2006processing, blanes2024families}.
 Instead of the product formula being symmetric, it is of the form $P\Sigma P^{-1}$ for \emph{kernel} $\Sigma$ and \emph{processor} $P$.
 The $P$ and $P^{-1}$ cancel when using the product of many of these for evolution over a long time, so the cost is dominated by the number of stages in the kernel.
 Since the kernel has fewer restrictions on it, it can have fewer stages than a normal symmetric product formula.
+According to Ref.~\cite{Blanes_Casas_Murua_2024}, the best 8th order product formula with processing is from 2006 \cite{Blanes2006processing}.